paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-082-solid-waste-disposal.md

 (3) **Report** — Not later than 30 months after August 10, 2005, the Administrator shall submit to Congress a report on the study.

-**(d) Additional procurement requirements** Unless the study conducted under subsection (c) of this section identifies any effects or other problems described in subsection (c)(2)(C)(iii) of this section that warrant further review or delay, the Administrator and each agency head shall, not later than 1 year after the release of the report in accordance with subsection (c)(3) of this section, take additional actions authorized under this chapter to establish procurement requirements and incentives that provide for the use of cement and concrete with increased substitution of recovered mineral component in the construction and maintenance of cement or concrete projects, so as to—
+**(d) Additional procurement requirements** Unless the study conducted under subsection (c) identifies any effects or other problems described in subsection (c)(2)(C)(iii) that warrant further review or delay, the Administrator and each agency head shall, not later than 1 year after the release of the report in accordance with subsection (c)(3), take additional actions authorized under this chapter to establish procurement requirements and incentives that provide for the use of cement and concrete with increased substitution of recovered mineral component in the construction and maintenance of cement or concrete projects, so as to—

 (1) realize more fully the energy savings and environmental benefits associated with increased substitution; and

-(2) eliminate barriers identified under subsection (c) of this section.
+(2) eliminate barriers identified under subsection (c).

 **(e) Effect of section** Nothing in this section affects the requirements of [section 6962 of this title](./chapter-082-solid-waste-disposal.md#section-6962) (including the guidelines and specifications for implementing those requirements).